-Electronic Medical Record (EMR) data can be used to understand health problems seen in family practices to build a better health care system .
+EMR data can be used to understand health problems seen in family practices to build a better health care system.
 There are many important health questions that can only be answered in family practices.
-Your family doctor/nurse practitioner at this clinic recognize the value and need for these data to improve your care and the care of others like you .
+Your family doctor or nurse practitioner at this clinic recognizes the value and need for these data to improve your care and the care of others like you.
 As part of this, EMR data are transferred to a “Data Safe Haven” while protecting your privacy.
-Learn more about the NORTHH.
+Learn more about NORTHH.

 See below for a brief introduction to our work, and a more detailed presentation: